kubedb/cli/docs/concepts/databases/postgres.md

 In the above example, PostgreSQL database will be initialized from Snapshot `snapshot-xyz` in `default` namespace.
 Here, KubeDB operator will launch a Job to initialize PostgreSQL once StatefulSet pods are running.

 When initializing from Snapshot, superuser `postgres` must have to match with previous one.
-For example, lets say, Snapshot `snapshot-xyz` is for Postgres `postgres-old`.
-In this case, new Postgres `postgres-db` should use same credential for superuser of `postgres-old`.
+For example, let's say, Snapshot `snapshot-xyz` is for Postgres `postgres-old`.
+In this case, new Postgres `postgres-db` should use the same credential for superuser of `postgres-old`.
 Otherwise, restoration process will fail.

 #### Initialize from WAL archive